On one particular March morning I rolled out of bed in South Brooklyn, and I have to be honest, I think I had a slight headache.

 I was bequeathed a large, old Chemex by Stewing around when I bought the espresso machine.
 He had brought it to the office where it was mostly disused, and I was interested in trying it out some more.
 I took it home, and then took it to New York, where it became my sole device for making filter coffee.
 (Apparently, Stewing also promised the coffee pot to another colleague who was confused when it mysteriously disappeared.
 Such is life!)

 It is very much worth nothing that Chemex takes a bit of getting the hang of.
-Whilst French press was instantly intuitive to me, I did not intially have fantastic results brewing in my pourover.
-One of the main reasons for this, is that although water does kinda go to the center and downwards in the paper cone that is the filter, the brewer has tremendous responsability for managing the flow of the water, swirling it around just so with a light touch so that all of the coffee grounds are saturated, and ensuring that the water is poured in at a slow rate.
+Whilst French press was instantly intuitive to me, I did not initially have fantastic results brewing in my pourover.
+One of the main reasons for this, is that although water does kinda go to the center and downwards in the paper cone that is the filter, the brewer has tremendous responsibility for managing the flow of the water, swirling it around just so with a light touch so that all of the coffee grounds are saturated, and ensuring that the water is poured in at a slow rate.

 Once I got the hang of it, though, it became a real favorite.
 Though the act of pouring the water is more work than using a French Press, there is significantly less work in the cleanup.
-(Throw out a filter, vs. clean compacted coffee grounds out of the bottom of a glass cyliander.)
+(Throw out a filter, vs. clean compacted coffee grounds out of the bottom of a glass cylinder.)
 And, I have brewed some really nice coffee in the thing.

 I have continued exploring some single origin beans, and have had some really nice pourover brews.
 Some have been well-balanced and nuanced, or a bit fruitier.
 In particular, Finca Consolapan's award-winning Mexican coffee, and Heart Roaster's Kenyan Gachuiro and Guatemala Rosma were recent standouts.

-The most recent form of coffee brewing that I have started doing is cold brew, which allows me to be even more lazy than I would be with a drip pot, and just collect a cold cup of cofee from the refrigerator in the morning.
+The most recent form of coffee brewing that I have started doing is cold brew, which allows me to be even more lazy than I would be with a drip pot, and just collect a cold cup of coffee from the refrigerator in the morning.